jakobringler/blog/content/notes/VEX Snippets.md

 ### Velocity Tester
 // point wrangle

-Very useful to visualize how meshed fluids will move in the motion blur each of a rendered frame.
+Very useful to visualize how meshed fluids will move in the motion blur of a rendered frame.

 ```C
 @v *=  chf('vScale'); // Should be 1 by default